streamlit/streamlit/docs/getting_started.md

 # Getting Started with Streamlit

 The easiest way to learn Streamlit is to try things out yourself!
-As you work through this tutorial, be sure to run each line of code.
+As you work through this getting started guide, be sure to run each line of code.
 Each time you make a change to your script and save, the Streamlit UI will ask if you'd like to rerun the app and view the changes.
 This workflow allows for working in a fast, interactive loop: write some code, save it, review the